The Children’s Media Foundation – ensuring quality, range and choice in UK kids’ media.

 - Michael Carrington (Chief Content Officer, Cartoon Network Europe)

 - Professor Máire Messenger-Davies (University of Ulster)

-The CMF – a new organisation safeguarding the interests of children and their parents in their media choices
+An organisation safeguarding the interests of children and parents in their use of media.

-- Media made for children is a force for good, when it is well-funded, well-produced and well-regulated.
+- Media made for children is a force for good – usually when it is well-funded, well-produced and well-regulated.